Life After Loss Series

 Coping with Grief: A Survival Kit

-You find it hard to recognise your own needs and are unable to identify how others can help you
+- find it hard to recognise their own needs and are unable to identify how others can help them

-You feel physically and mentally drained and find it difficult to recognise yourself
+- feel physically and mentally drained and find it difficult to recognise themselves

-You are struggling with feelings of anxiety and unable to rest or sleep properly
+- are experiencing feelings of anxiety and unable to rest or sleep properly

-You are keeping up a brave face/coping to the outside world but inside you are crumbling
+- are keeping up a brave face/coping to the outside world but inside they are crumbling

-You want to express your pain but don’t know how to or who might listen to you
+- want to express their pain but don’t know how to or who might listen to them

-You’re wondering if you’ll ever be able to feel ‘normal’ again
+- are wondering if they’ll ever be able to feel ‘normal’ again

-You are desperate to feel understood, nurtured and supported through your grief
+- are wanting to feel understood, nurtured and supported through their grief

 The benefits of this course:

-This course will hold you through compassionate support and comfort to help you to cope with the death of loved one which can truly devastate our lives.
-It can offer you the companionship and understanding you are seeking in a safe, supportive and loving way – no judgement, no meaningless platitudes, no intention of helping you to ‘move on.’
+This course will comfort and help you to cope with the death of a loved one which can truly devastate our lives.
+It can offer companionship and understanding in a safe, supportive and loving way – no judgement, no meaningless platitudes, no intention of helping you to ‘move on.’

 It’s called a ‘Survival Kit’ because it offers rational explanations of grief to help you understand that everything you feel is normal and serves as a resource to provide you with practical tools and techniques that can help you through even those darkest days until hopefully, the days and months start to feel a little easier.